adirahman/element-face-sdk-android/docs/prerequisites.md

     elementMavenAccessKey=[PLACEHOLDER]
     elementMavenSecretKey=[PLACEHOLDER]
     ```
 1. Set `globalElementSdkVersion` to the version of the SDK to be distributed in `build.gradle` at the project level.
-The SDK version is in the format of `major.minor.increments.build`.
-Versions later than 1.4.0.22471 are published to the Element Maven server.
-The released SDK versions are available in [changelogs](/changelog.md).
     ```
     buildscript {
         ext {